 EK Water Blocks, a well-known liquid cooling manufacturer from Slovenia, has released its new full-cover graphics card liquid cooling block for EVGA GTX FTW2 graphics card series.

 Adds new VR feature support and display technologies

-AMD has released its newest Radeon Software Crimson Relive 17.1.2 Beta drivers, which bring optimizations for two new upcoming games, Conan Exiles and Tom Clancy's Ghost Recon Wildlands, as well as a couple of fixes.
+AMD has released its newest Radeon Software Crimson ReLive Edition 17.4.1 driver, which adds a few new driver level VR features, new display technologies as well as a couple of bug fixes.

 AMD is expected to launch its new Radeon RX 500 series of rebrands, and as it appears that there will be plenty of custom versions around, it does not come as a surprise that Powercolor is teasing its new Red Devil graphics card.

 Bungie has now officially released the Destiny 2 reveal trailer unveiling some story details as well as confirming that the game will indeed be coming to the PC.

 Only for Ashes of the Singularity for now